aeroniemi/simple-netlify-identity-example/README.md

 # Netlify Identity Bug Demonstration Site

-This is an example site that has a really simple structure, and can be used to demonstrate a bug with the use the Google email sign on button.
+This is an example site that has a really simple structure, and can be used to demonstrate a bug with the Google email sign on button.

-The top-level index.html file, the test folder index file and the login.html file are all really the same file, except for a notation at the top about which page it is.

-It should be possible to navigate to the top-level page and login, while will allow you to proceed to the test folder index page.
+The top-level index.html file is open to everyone, but access to the Test Folder is restricted to those logged in users than have an 'admin' role.

-If you are not logged in and have an "admin" role, you will be redirected to login.html when you try to go to the test folder.
+If you are not logged in, or do not have an "admin" role, you should be redirected to login.html when you try to go to the test folder.